-There are no A-class tidal gauges in the Orkney Islands.
-The closest gauges are situated at Lerwick, in Shetland, and at Scrabster and Wick on mainland Scotland.
+The only A-class tidal gauge installation within this Cell is at Lerwick.
 A-class gauges are installed and maintained as part of a national network of tide-gauges organised by the Proudman Oceanographic Laboratory (POL) situated at Bidston, Merseyside.
 Long term measurements from these gauges have been analysed to produce "harmonic constants" from which predictions of tidal levels can be made for any desired time.
-Harmonic constants can be used to provide local tide predictions, either by POL, or other organisations who have obtained the relevant computer programs to make such predictions.
+Harmonic constants can be used to provide local tide predictions, either by POL or other organisations who have obtained the relevant computer programs to make such predictions.
 It should be realised, however, that the harmonic constants derived for these sites may not be as reliable as those from an A-class gauge.
-Tidal gauges, which are not part of the A-class network, are located at Kirkwall and Stromness, Figure 6.
+Tidal gauges were also installed for short periods of time at Balta Sound, Foula, Sumburgh and Fair Isle with the information held by BODC.
+Care must be taken in the Shetland Islands as Ordnance Datum is referred to a local datum and not to Ordnance Datum Newlyn.

 Information on mean sea level can be obtained from the Permanent Service for Mean Sea Level (PSMSL) which is located at the Bidston Observatory in Birkenhead.
 This was set up in 1933 and is responsible for collecting monthly and annual mean values of sea level from approximately 1450 tide gauge stations around the world.
-The contents of the PSMSL data set are described in the report Data holdings of the PSMSL (Spencer & Woodworth, 1993) which can be obtained from the Bidston Observatory.
-Within Cell 10 there are no locations where mean sea level is recorded.
+The contents of the PSMSL data set are described in a report Data holdings of the PSMSL (Spencer & Woodworth, 1993) which can be obtained from the Bidston Observatory.
+Within Cell 11 mean sea level is recorded at Sullom Voe and at Lerwick.

-Actual tidal levels, however, can and often do vary significantly from those predicted using harmonic analysis due to the influence of meteorological effects (surges) see Section 3.2.2.
+Actual tidal levels, however, can and often do vary significantly from those predicted using harmonic analysis due to the influence of meteorological effects (surges) see Section 3.3.
 The UK Met Office Storm Warning Service operate a surge prediction model provided by POL.
-This has a 12km spatial resolution around the coast of the UK, and can provide information on surge conditions offshore of the Orkney Islands.
+This has a 12km spatial resolution around the coast of the UK, and can provide information on surge conditions offshore of the Shetland Islands.
 To provide predictions at the coastline a more detailed numerical model would be required.

 A number of studies have been conducted into extreme (surge) water level predictions (e.g. Graff, 1981; Woodworth, 1987; Coles & Tawn, 1990).
-The latest research into trends of extreme sea levels (Dixon & Tawn, 1994) provides a site by site analysis, from the A-class tide gauge network, of extremes around the coast of the UK.
-This research has been extended to produce a spatial analysis of extreme water levels every 20km around the coast of mainland Britain (Dixon & Tawn, 1997) and therefore does not include Orkney.
+The latest research into trends of extreme sea levels (Dixon & Tawn, 1994) provides a site by site analysis from the A-class tide gauge network of extremes around the coast of the UK.
+Further research has been conducted to produce a spatial analysis of extreme water levels every 20km around the coast of mainland Britain (Dixon & Tawn, 1997) but does not include Shetland.